 Here is an update on a recent change in the OUI law due to a case decided by the Supreme Judicial Court of Massachusetts (SJC).

 I did a video on this subject a few months back, and this decision affects some of what we said in that video.
 The change has to do with when the police can actually take your blood in a drunk driving case?
 In that video, I talked about the two ways in which they could do that.
 Until now law allowed the police to draw blood if they have either (a) a search warrant or (b) your consent to do so.
-Choose one of our criminal defense attorney from Woburn, Massachusetts.
+Choose one of our Woburn, Massachusetts criminal defense attorneys.

 Only Applies to OUI / DUI Cases